HL7/davinci-crd/input/pagecontent/cards.md

 ### Update Coverage Records Response Type
 This response type is used when the CRD server has updates or corrections to make to the primary insurance coverage record held by the CRD client eing used for the CRD call.
 For example, the CRD client might be aware that a patient has coverage with a provider, but have incorrect details such as expiry date, coverage types, etc. This response allows the CRD server to convey that information to the CRD client and link it to the current/proposed action.
 In theory, this type of response could also be used to convey corrected/additional prior authorization information the payer was aware of, however that functionality is out of scope for this release of the implementation guide.

-Instead of using a card, CRD servers **MAY** opt to use a <a href="{{site.data.fhir.ver.cdshooks}}/index.html#system-action">systemAction</a> instead.
+Instead of using a card, CRD servers **MAY** opt to use a [systemAction]({{site.data.fhir.ver.cdshooks}}/index.html#system-action) instead.
 CRD clients supporting this response type **SHALL** support either approach.
 If receiving a system action, a CRD client **MAY** opt to place the updated record in a holding area for human review rather than directly modifying their source of truth.

 NOTE: This functionality is somewhat redundant with the capabilities of the X12 270/271 transactions.
 This CRD capability **SHALL NOT** be used in situations where regulation dictates the use of the X12 functionality.